 To prevent multiple administrators from making configuration changes during concurrent sessions, see Manage Locks for Restricting Configuration Changes.

-When pushing configurations to managed devices, Panorama pushes the running configuration.
-Because of this, Panorama does not let you push changes to managed devices until you first commit the changes to Panorama.
+When pushing configurations to managed firewalls, Panorama pushes the running configuration.
+Because of this, Panorama does not let you push changes to managed firewalls until you first commit the changes to Panorama.